kajaveaniruddha/coinDex/README.md

 ## Technologies Used

 - React: For building the user interface.
+- Tanstack-query: caching top-15 trending coins data from API.
 - WebSocket: For real-time data updates.
-- Axios: For making HTTP requests.
+- Fetch: For making HTTP requests.

 ## Future Enhancements

 - Implement search and view realtime data for more cryptocurrencies.
-- Implement advanced filtering and sorting features.
 - Enhance the UI with more detailed charts and graphs using trading view light weight chars library.

 ---